Alexander Pantages

-Alexander Pantages (Περικλῆς Ἀλέξανδρος Πανταζῆς, Periklis Alexandros Padazis; 1867 – February 17, 1936) was a Greek American vaudeville impresario and early motion picture producer.
+Alexander Pantages (Περικλῆς Ἀλέξανδρος Πανταζῆς, Periklis Alexandros Pandazis; 1867 – February 17, 1936) was a Greek American vaudeville impresario and early motion picture producer.
 He created a large and powerful circuit of theatres across the Western United States and Canada.

 At the height of his empire, Pantages owned or operated 84 theatres across the United States and Canada.
 In 1929, he was accused of raping a 17-year-old dancer named Eunice Alice Pringle.
 He was found guilty but acquitted on appeal.
 The negative publicity led to the selling of his operations and he permanently ceased being a force in exhibition or vaudeville.
 He is largely forgotten today in historical accounts of the early development of motion pictures.
 He died in February 1936.

 Early life

 There is dispute about his year of birth, but it is likely that he was born in 1867 on the island of Andros, Greece.
 It is suggested that he was born "Pericles" Pantages but changed it to "Alexander" when he heard about Alexander the Great.
 In a personal correspondence between Rodney Pantages, son of Alexander, and Arthur Dean Tarrach, Pantages's biographer, this claim is denied.
 At the age of nine he ran away while with his father on a business trip in Cairo, Egypt.
 He then went to sea and spent the next two years working as a deck hand.
 He arrived in the United States in the early 1880s.
 His ties to his homeland seem mercurial; he never set foot in Greece again although he did assist his relatives financially and even brought his brother, Nicholas, to live in the United States.
-He used to call himself "King Greek", perhaps in emulation of Louis B. Mayer's "Super Jew".
+He often called himself "King Greek", perhaps in emulation of Louis B. Mayer's "Super Jew".

-After having been at sea for two years he disembarked in Panama and spent some time there helping the French to dig the Panama Canal, but after contracting malaria he was warned by a doctor to move to cooler climates.
+After having been at sea for two years, Pantages disembarked in Panama and spent some time there helping the French to dig the Panama Canal, but after contracting malaria he was warned by a doctor to move to cooler climates.
 He headed north, stopping briefly in Seattle but eventually settling in San Francisco where he worked as a waiter and also, briefly and unsuccessfully, as a boxer.
 He left San Francisco in 1897, and made his way to Canada's Yukon Territory during the Klondike Gold Rush, ending up in the mining boom-town of Dawson City.